MikeSWang/Triumvirate/docs/source/installation.rst

         $ brew install gsl fftw

-(select the appropriate version in round/square brackets above).
+(select the appropriate option/version in the brackets above).

-Another option is to build these libraries from the source, following instructions from `'GSL - GNU Scientific Library'
+Another option is to build these libraries from the source, following the instructions from `'GSL - GNU Scientific Library'
 <https://www.gnu.org/software/gsl/>`_ and `'FFTW' <https://www.fftw.org>`_.
 In this case, path environmental variables may need to be set/modified